TornRPG/datasync/README.md

 Also used on the MCTorn Server for easier Datapack Development ([@StonkDragon](https://github.com/StonkDragon) doesnt want always to DM a Admin with FTP Access lmao)

 **Attention**: This Repository will be archived on July 1st.
-Any Development will be then made on my own [Profile](https://github.com/NotJansel)
+Any Development will be then made on my own [Profile](https://github.com/NotJansel), but on each version bump, the repositories will be merged.

 ## Commands